2019 Mazda3 AWD first drive review: Surefooted sweetheart

 All-wheel drive, Mazda style

-Most all-wheel-drive systems are reactive, meaning they don't send power to tractionless wheels until slip is detected.
+Most all-wheel-drive systems are reactive, meaning they don't move power around until slip is detected.
+Additionally, most systems favor the front wheels for as long as absolutely possible.
 Mazda's i-Activ system is a little bit different.

 Dave Coleman, Mazda's manager of vehicle dynamics, says i-Activ AWD monitors things like steering inputs, G-forces and vehicle speed, to get a better idea of how much load is being applied to each tire.
 "It's figuring out where it should send the torque based on which tire has the most grip available to use that torque," he says.

-In other words, rather than waiting for a tire to slip before sending torque its way, Mazda's system is a bit more predictive.
+In other words, Mazda's system is a bit more predictive.
 It automatically routes power to the wheels that already have the most grip, can predict oversteer or understeer situations and mitigate those situations before the front or rear axles have the chance to be overwhelmed.
 This methodology makes the Mazda3 more surefooted in all situations.

 It's easy to experience the virtues of i-Activ AWD system on a Mazda-designed snow course near Lake Tahoe.
 Starting with a front-wheel-drive car, then moving to an all-wheel-drive Mazda3, the difference is noticeable, even on all-season tires.
 With the added four-wheel power, I can move through the snow faster and with more confidence -- the AWD car is much more willing to tuck into corners, even in these slick conditions.